alpoaa/WebDev/Training/react/README.md

 npm install
 npm run dev

+Effect hooks:
+By default effect hook will be performed after when the component has been rendered When using 2nd parameter as empty array, it will be used only once (when getting the base data)

 JSON- server use:
 Place the correct json file to folder root & go to correct folder with cmd